Advertisement

 Process S: Sleep Pressure

-Key insight: You need ~16 hours of wakefulness to build enough sleep pressure for quality sleep.
+Key insight: You need roughly 16 hours of wakefulness to build enough pressure for solid sleep.

 Process C: Circadian Rhythm

-Your internal 24-hour clock, governed by the suprachiasmatic nucleus (SCN), releases melatonin in response to darkness and cortisol in response to light.
-It determines your natural sleep window.
+Your 24-hour internal clock, run by the suprachiasmatic nucleus (SCN).
+It triggers melatonin when it gets dark and cortisol when it gets light.
+This is what sets your natural sleep window.

 05 Practical Application